St-vn/roblox-scripting/README.md

 # Roblox Scripting
 ## Written by St_vn#3931, St_vnC(Roblox), St-vn(Github)

-**Before you start reading, I would like to point out that most info here comes from docs that I've read before and some research.**
+**Before you start reading, I would like to point out that most info here comes from docs that I've read before and some research.
+You should also note that the sources below have more in-depth explanation than these docs do, mine are just here to make you grasp Luau.**
 **I also apologize in advance if my wording is wrong, I'm just stupid. ¯\\_(ツ)_/¯**

 [Lua 5.1 docs](https://www.lua.org/manual/5.1/manual.html#1.0)